MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 1. In the **Sales** side pane, select **Save**.

     :::image type="content" source="media/highlights-save.png" alt-text="Screenshot showing the Save email to CRM highlight card in the Sales side pane.":::

+    If you're connected to Dynamics 365, you can save recurring meetings to your CRM from the highlight card of any meeting in the series by selecting **Save series**.
+When you save a recurring meeting, the entire series is saved to the CRM, not just the single instance that you have open.
+After you save the series, you can [edit](#edit-activities-saved-to-dynamics-365) or [remove](#remove-activities-saved-to-dynamics-365) the connected record.

 1. Under **Connect to a record**, select a record to connect the email or meeting to.